amlandaspraxis/portfolio/README.md

 - Backend (optional): Node.js and Express
 - Hosting: Secure deployment with HTTPS
 - Security focus: Input validation, secure configuration, basic vulnerability assessment

+## Status
+In progress

+## Disclaimer
+This project is intended strictly for educational and ethical learning purposes.
+All development, testing, and security assessments are performed only on my own application.